geochanto/bamazon/README.md

 1. Using git from command line, `git clone git@github.com:geochanto/bamazon.git`
 2. Download the zip archive: https://github.com/geochanto/bamazon/archive/master.zip
 3. Create a fork at https://github.com/geochanto/bamazon

+Note that you will need set up and connect to MySQL for this app to work.

 ## Improve Bamazon
 Add your own spin to this app: